wp-plugins/catablog/readme.txt

 == Screenshots ==

-1. Use the list view for a bird's eye view of the entire catalog.
+1. Use the list view for a bird's eye of the entire catalog.
 2. Use the grid view for bigger thumbnails and easier sorting.
-3. Easy and familiar form for making and editing catalog items.
+3. Easy and familiar forms for making and editing catalog items.
 4. Turn your catalog into a photo gallery using custom templates.
 5. Display your catalog photos in high resolution with the LightBox.